RadhikaDeshpande1010/HackerRank-SQL-BrainTeasers/Basic Select/Select All.md

 ###
 **[HackerRank SQL Query](https://www.hackerrank.com/challenges/select-all-sql/problem?isFullScreen=true)**

+Problem Statement:

-Problem: Query all columns (attributes) for every row in the CITY table.
+Query all columns (attributes) for every row in the CITY table.

 The CITY table is described as follows: